Author Archive

 Elizabeth Daigneau

-Elizabeth Daigneau is the executive editor at Route Fifty where she is responsible for driving the daily news operations and overseeing the team of reporters and contributors covering the stories affecting city, county and state government officials.
+Elizabeth Daigneau is the former executive editor at Route Fifty where she was responsible for driving the daily news operations and overseeing the team of reporters and contributors covering the stories affecting city, county and state government officials.
 Before joining Route Fifty, Elizabeth was the chief operating officer at Vote.org, where In 2020,she helped run one of the largest voter mobilization programs in the civic sphere.
 Prior to Vote.org, Elizabeth served as the managing editor of Governing magazine for nearly a decade.
 In addition to her editing duties there, she wrote about energy and the environment for the state and local audience.
 After graduating from American University in 2002 with a Bachelor of Arts degree in journalism and literature, Elizabeth went to work at Foreign Policy magazine as assistant to the editor.
 Elizabeth lives in Maryland with her son and husband.

 Finance